+Application Procedures
-Complete the Undergraduate Admission Application.
-ASU prefers that you apply online, http://www.asu.edu/ugapp.

-Submit the nonrefundable application fee
+- 1. Complete the Undergraduate Admission Application.
+ASU prefers that you apply online. - 2.
+Submit the nonrefundable application fee - Arizona Residents \$25 - Non-residents \$55 - 3.

-Non-residents - \$55

 If needed, have your ACT or SAT scores sent directly to ASU.

+ASU will review your application for admission once all materials are on file.
+To see if your file is complete, sign in to My ASU using your ASURITE ID provided to you after you submitted your application.

 Mailing Address (All materials, all campuses)

+Undergraduate Admissions

-Undergraduate Admissions Arizona State University PO Box 870112 Tempe, AZ 85287-0112
+Arizona State University

+PO Box 870112

+Tempe, AZ 85287-0112